Grass & Grass Seed

 - The aerator will remove plugs of soil.
 Leave them on the lawn so they can break down and add nutrients back into the soil.

 - Apply Scotts® Foundation Soil Improver to help strengthen, further alleviate compaction, and improve the structure of your soil.
 Then follow up with an application of Scotts® Turf Builder® Lawn Food to provide the nutrients needed to help the lawn recover.
+(Need a spreader to apply the fertilizer?
+Check out our article on How to Choose Lawn Products and Spreaders.)

 - Water your newly aerated lawn every 2-3 days during the next couple of weeks.